Study Abroad Travel Assistants

 Once you have been accepted, log into the Study Abroad Portal to complete additional documentation.

 Read plane ticket instructions for your program.
-IGS will purchase your plane ticket (unless other arrangements have been made).
+CGPS will purchase your plane ticket (unless other arrangements have been made).
 Do not purchase a plane ticket unless directed to do so.

 If your program requires it, complete the Statement of Liability and Assumption of Risk form and return it to your faculty director.